Carrooi/Node-CacheStorage/README.md

 ## Expiration

-You can set some conditions and informations for every data which will be used for auto expiration or for your manual expiration.
+You can set some conditions and information for every data which will be used for auto expiration or for your manual expiration.

 ```